Our team

 Principal Investigator

-Tom is Reader in Rhetoric at the University of Sussex.
+Tom is Head of the Department of English at the University of Sussex.

 He is a cultural historian of nineteenth century Britain and America.
 His research focuses on rhetoric and spoken communication and their role in politics, education and the history of ideas.